cosmos/cosmos-sdk/docs/core/ocap.md

 # Object-Capability Model

+## Synopsis

+The Cosmos SDK uses an object-capabilities model

 ## Intro

 When thinking about security, it is good to start with a specific threat model.
 Our threat model is the following:

 > We assume that a thriving ecosystem of Cosmos-SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.